 - Q: I never worked with the LTA before.
-Where is a good starting point? - Q: Why is data retrieval so difficult? - Q: What is an appropriate amount of data to retrieve? - Q: What is all this SRM/staging stuff about? - Q: There are different ways to download.
+Where is a good starting point? - Q: Why is data retrieval so difficult? - Q: What is an appropriate amount of data to retrieve? - Q: What is all this SRM/staging stuff about? - Q: Do I /have/ to make new requests via the web catalog? - Q: There are different ways to download.
 Which one is the best? - Q: My download speeds are too slow.
 What can I do?